Mai0313/Mentor/docs/opamp/opamp_parsed.md

 Here is the image describtion:
 ```
 The image is a graph depicting the behavior of two output voltages, Vout1 and Vout2, over time (t).
-The graph includes three curves: Vout1, Vout2, and VCM.
+The graph shows the following details:

+1. **Axes**:
+   - The horizontal axis represents time (t).
+   - The vertical axis represents voltage.

+2. **Curves**:
+   - There are two main curves, Vout1 and Vout2, which represent the output voltages.
-- Vout1 starts at a certain value and increases over time, reaching a higher steady-state value after time t2.
+   - Vout1 starts at a lower voltage and increases over time, reaching a higher steady-state value.
-- Vout2 starts at a higher value than Vout1 and decreases over time, reaching a lower steady-state value after time t2.
+   - Vout2 starts at a higher voltage and decreases over time, reaching a lower steady-state value.

+3. **Key Points**:
+   - At time t1, both Vout1 and Vout2 are at their initial values.
+   - At time t2, Vout1 has reached its higher steady-state value, and Vout2 has reached its lower steady-state value.

+4. **V_CM**:
-- VCM is a dashed line that represents the common-mode voltage.
-It starts at a value between Vout1 and Vout2 and remains constant over time.
+   - There is a dashed horizontal line labeled V_CM, which represents a common-mode voltage.

-The graph has two vertical dashed lines at times t1 and t2, indicating specific moments in time.
-The horizontal axis represents time (t), and the vertical axis represents voltage.
+   - V_CM is positioned between the steady-state values of Vout1 and Vout2.

+5. **Behavior**:
+   - The graph shows a transition period between t1 and t2 where Vout1 and Vout2 are changing.
+   - After t2, both Vout1 and Vout2 appear to stabilize at their respective steady-state values.

 The figure is labeled as "Figure 9.49" in the bottom right corner.
 ```

 ### **Solution**